KhayaDillon/rails-js-reading-list-manager-project/planner.md

 To Do
   Create user page
-    -show currently reading and finished books
+    x-show currently reading and finished books
-    -transfer amount of books out and pages read to it -'Khaya's Shelves link.
-Show shelves with table -Click a shelf and table dissappears, shelf name and all books display, next button and back button
+    x-transfer amount of books out and pages read to it x-Shelves link.
+Show shelves with table
+    -Click a shelf and table dissappears, shelf name and all books display, next button and back button

   Shelves create form